-butil -endbu [/UID<name> </PWD<word>> [/DB<name>]]
+''' butil -endbu [/UID<name> </PWD<word>> [/DB<name>]] /A If you specify /A, the tool stops continuous operation on all data files initialized by '''

-/Α If you specify /A, the tool stops continuous operation on all data files initialized by startbu and currently running in continuous operation mode. sourceFile The fully qualified name of the data file (including the drive specification for Windows platforms) for which to end continuous operation.
+If you specify /A, the tool stops continuous operation on all data files initialized startbu and currently running in continuous operation mode.

+sourceFile The fully qualified name of the data file (including the drive specification for Windows platforms) for which to end continuous operation.
 This fully qualified name must reside on the same machine as the one from which you are running butil.
 You cannot used mapped drives with the endbu command. @listFile The name of a text file containing a list of data files for which to end continuous operation.
 The text file must contain the fully qualified file name for each data file.
 Separate these file names with a carriage return/line feed.
 The file names may contain blank characters.
 Typically, this list of data files is the same as the list used with the Startbu command. /UID <name> /UIDuname</name> Specifies the name of the user authorized to access a database with security enabled. /PWD <word> /PWDpword</word> Specifies the password for the user who is identified by uname .
 Pword must be supplied if uname is specified. /DB <name> /DBdbname</name> Specifies the name of the database on which security is enabled.
 If omitted, the default database is assumed.

-Note: On Linux, macOS, and Raspbian, all slash (/) parameters use the hyphen (-) instead of the slash.
+Note: On Linux and Raspbian, all slash (/) parameters use the hyphen (-) instead of the slash.
 For example, the /A parameter for is -A, as in butil -endbu -A.